maxboels/pan-tilt-tracking-camera/README.md

 python main.py --record --no-tracking

 # Record, track in turret mode, and run evaluation when finished
+# Run with all options (Kalman filtering is enabled by default)
 python main.py --record --mode turret --eval
 ```